Warner Bros. Pictures is saving cinema.

 The COVID Vaccine Problem

 It was baffling to realize COVID was an elephant in the room during the Warner Bros. release date discourse.
-People were approaching the debate like everything was normal and we had a grasp on the pandemic.
-Even months later we have no idea when cinemas will be back to normal.
+People were approaching the debate like everything was normal, and we had a grasp on the pandemic.
+Even months later, we have no idea when cinemas will be back to normal.
 Many states and areas will likely be able to open sooner than others.
 Some will need to roll back their openings.

 I’m writing this from one of the largest movie-going markets in the country.
 We’re still tightly shuttered.
 Current projections suggest the earliest I’ll receive my first vaccine shot is in June.
 If there are enough to go around, the second could come as early as July.
 And that assumes the increasing number of variant strains doesn’t become a bigger issue.